muratk3n/thirdwave/en/tweets/2019/week35.md

 ---

-People outside of historically mafia (sorry, "civilization") lands cannot even comprehend the tyrannical dingbatness of these places.
+People outside of historically mafia lands cannot even comprehend the tyrannical dingbatness of these places.
 Here is an example: when they asked Mussolini how he defined fascism this is what he said: "fascism is whatever's going through my mind at that point in time".
 Can u *believe* that shite?
 This is beyond patriarchal, tautological statement like parents use on their children, "why do I have to do this?","because I tell you so".
 No this is not just that, there is a spur-of-the-moment, flighty, sadistic side to it.
 Tyrants could be tryannical at least based on some rules.
 Not this.
 It is *whatever* going through my mind, *right there and then*.

 *2019-8-24 20:21:41*

----

-Added emoji support for my content editor 😆 😆 😊

-🖖

-*2019-8-24 20:9:24*

 ---